Looking for stops to make on the Miami to Key West drive? You have come to the right place. There are so many things to do from Miami to Key West!

 When going on a road trip, it is always advisable to bring a good map with you.
 We have made a seperate post with a dedicated Florida Keys map you might like to check out.

-Tip: You can download this map of the area using the google maps app when you are online and then use it when you are offline as you drive.
+Tip: You can download map of Miami to Key West using the google maps app when you are online and then use it when you are offline as you drive.